 Deemed the “long glacier,” Lanjokull in the highlands region to the east of Reykjavik is a popular site for exploring one of Iceland’s most fantastic natural wonders.
 At 31 miles long and 12 miles wide at some points, there is much to explore.
 To best experience the glacier, venture inside via a manmade tunnel or explore the ice caves on snowmobiles or Super Jeeps.

-One of Iceland’s most famous resident waterfalls, Seljalandsfoss is a must-see.
+Seljalandsfoss, one of Iceland’s most famous waterfalls, is a must-see.
 Located on the south coast about an hour and a half from Reykjavik, it’s easily reached via the Ring Road near the village of Hella.
 Other than being something out of a dream, this waterfall is unique in that you can venture behind it.
 Make sure to bring a waterproof jacket if you want to get close—you will get splashed!

 Read: What to Pack for Iceland